eldinor/yuka-babylonjs-ts-starter/README.md

 3. run `npm start`
 4. A new window should open in your default browser. if it doesn't, open `http://localhost:8080`

 Running `npm start` will start the webpack dev server with hot-reloading turned on.
-Open your favorite editor (mine is VSCode, but you can use nano. we don't discriminate) and start editing.
+Open your favorite code editor and start editing, that's all.

 The entry point for the entire TypeScript application is `./src/index.ts`.
 Any other file imported in this file will be included in the build.